 I need to replace old porch flooring, will this match?

 Somewhat depends, but for the most part this is a very traditional porch flooring that's been installed on homes for over 100 years.
-It should match in most circumstances.
+It should match in almost all circumstances.

 How long will this last?